langtonhugh/asreview_irr/README.md

 ## Thanks

-Thanks to Roos Jansen, Amy Nivette, Amina op de Weegh, Stijn Ruiter, and the ASReview team for feedback on improving this report.
+Thanks to Annika Terpstra, Roos Jansen, Amy Nivette, Amina op de Weegh, Stijn Ruiter, and the ASReview team for feedback on improving this report.